JPmiles86/laurie-meiring-website/docs/data-models.md

 ];
 ```

-### Business Model: Featured Clubs
+### Featured Clubs Presentation

-Only clubs with `isFeatured = true` and a valid `featuredUntil` date (in the future) will be displayed in the featured clubs section.
-This is part of the website's business model, where clubs pay for featured listings.
+Clubs with `isFeatured = true` and a valid `featuredUntil` date (in the future) will be displayed in the featured clubs section.
+This allows the website to showcase selected pickleball clubs across Costa Rica.

-- **Monthly Fee**: $30-50 USD recommended based on the Costa Rican market
-- **Benefits**: Visibility on the website, ability to post events, detailed profile with images
+- **Benefits for Players**: Easy access to information about established pickleball facilities across Costa Rica
-- **Implementation**: The contact form will include a "Feature my club" option for inquiries
+- **Implementation**: The contact form includes a simple option for club representatives to inquire about inclusion

 ## Pickleball Events Calendar